wp-plugins/extended-categories-widget/readme.txt

 None

 == Arbitrary section ==
+* Version 1.4
+	* Ability to have up to 9 widgets.
 * Version 1.3
 	* You can select which categories to show (Requires WordPress 2.5.1 or higher).
 * Version 1.2